 “At-will” and “right to work” are terms you frequently hear in connection with employment in the state of Florida, and a lot of people tend to think of them interchangeably.
 However, they have both different meanings and very different implications for employees.

-Every state in the U.S., with the exception of Montana, is an “at-will” state.
-This means that both you and your employer are presumed to be working through your own volition, “at will,” with no long-term contractual obligation to each other.
-If you decide you’d rather work another job, you can leave your employer at any time, and they have no right to take action against you.
+Yes, Florida is an “at-will state.
+It’s important to also understand what “at-will” means to know if it impacts your employment.
+In an “at-will” state, both you and your employer are presumed to be working through your own volition, “at will,” with no long-term contractual obligation to each other.
+If you decide you’d rather work at another job, you can leave your employer at any time and they cannot take action against you.

 Unfortunately, the converse is also true.
 You can be terminated without cause — because, for instance, your employer wants to hire someone with more experience — and typically you would have no legal recourse against them.